-Thank you for contacting me about horse tethering.
+Thank you for contacting me about horse tethering and the ‘#BreakTheChain’ campaign by the equestrian charity, HorseWorld.

 I support the highest standards of animal welfare and agree with you about the importance of protecting these gentle, sensitive creatures.
 The Animal Welfare Act 2006 makes it an offence to cause any unnecessary suffering to animals, or for a responsible party to fail to provide for their welfare.

-On 20th February 2019, this issue was discussed in the House of Commons.
-I am pleased David Rutley, the Minister for Animal Welfare, concluded the debate by saying he would call for a meeting with key organisations to discuss what more can be done in sharing and documenting best practice on horse tethering and more actively distributing this information to horse owners.
+I am pleased that last year, following a call from the then-Minister of Animal Welfare, a roundtable meeting was set-up with the relevant welfare groups and authorities to discuss what more can be done in sharing and documenting best practice on horse tethering and more actively distributing this information to horse owners.

 Of course, if anyone is concerned about the way a horse is tethered, I would urge them to report it to the local authority, which has powers under the Animal Welfare Act to investigate such matters.
 The RSPCA and World Horse Welfare can also investigate.